rvente/TeXNet/Dataset/README.md

 the source of the training, test, and validation sets.

 Additionaly, `filtered_sequences.txt` offers expressions that render with KaTeX.
 This is the cleaned dataset you probably want to start with.
+I also removed really long sequences there too.

 ![Preprocessing](https://raw.githubusercontent.com/rvente/TeXNet.ai/master/Final-Paper/assets/harvest.svg)